Start Now: Even Small Steps Count.

 Waiting can feel justified.

-It feels like you’re thinking things through and being intentional.
-It creates a sense of safety because it feels like you’re setting yourself up to do it right.
+It feels like you’re thinking things through and being more intentional.
+It creates a sense of safety because it feels like you’re setting yourself up start the right way.

-However, most of the time, it’s not preparation; it’s avoidance.
+However, most of the time, it’s avoidance, not preparation.

 Your brain isn’t trying to help you take risks; it’s trying to keep you safe.

-Familiar routines, predictable outcomes, and staying where you already know how things work all create a sense of stability.
-There’s no uncertainty involved, no exposure, and no real chance of failure.
+Familiar routines, predictable outcomes, and staying where you already know how things work all create a sense of safety.
+These things are predictable and there’s no real possibility of failure or discomfort.

-So when you think about straying from these norms, your mind fills in the gaps with doubt.
+So when you think about venturing into the unknown, your mind fills the gaps with doubt and made-up scenarios of the worst possible outcomes.

 The Problem With the “Comfort Zone”